dmrokan/gsl4godot_gsl/doc_sphinx/poly.rst

 .. rubric:: References

-The balanced-QR method and its error analysis are described in the following papers,
+The balanced-QR method and its error analysis are described in the following papers, :cite:`poly-edelman1995`

+.. bibliography:: poly.bib
+   :all:
+   :keyprefix: poly-

-.. [martin1970] R.S.
+#.. [martin1970] R.S.
 Martin, G. Peters and J.H.
-Wilkinson, "The QR Algorithm for Real Hessenberg Matrices", Numerische Mathematik, 14 (1970), 219--231.
+Wilkinson, "The QR Algorithm for Real
+   Hessenberg Matrices", Numerische Mathematik, 14 (1970), 219--231.

-.. [parlett1969] B.N.
-Parlett and C. Reinsch, "Balancing a Matrix for Calculation of Eigenvalues and Eigenvectors", Numerische Mathematik, 13 (1969), 293--304.
+#.. [parlett1969] B.N.
+Parlett and C. Reinsch, "Balancing a Matrix for Calculation of
+   Eigenvalues and Eigenvectors", Numerische Mathematik, 13 (1969), 293--304.

-.. [edelman1995] A. Edelman and H. Murakami, "Polynomial roots from companion matrix eigenvalues", Mathematics of Computation, Vol.: 64, No.: 210 (1995), 763--776.
+#.. [edelman1995] A. Edelman and H. Murakami, "Polynomial roots from companion matrix
+   eigenvalues", Mathematics of Computation, Vol.: 64, No.: 210 (1995), 763--776.

 The formulas for divided differences are given in the following texts,

-..
-[AS] Abramowitz and Stegun, Handbook of Mathematical Functions, Sections 25.1.4 and 25.2.26.
+#..
+[AS] Abramowitz and Stegun, Handbook of Mathematical Functions,
+   Sections 25.1.4 and 25.2.26.

-.. [burden2011] R. L. Burden and J. D. Faires, Numerical Analysis, 9th edition, ISBN 0-538-73351-9, 2011.
+#.. [burden2011] R. L. Burden and J. D. Faires, Numerical Analysis, 9th edition,
+   ISBN 0-538-73351-9, 2011.